jemmaissroff/find_github_email/README.md

 Find GitHub Email allows you to find any GitHub user's email addresses based on their commit history and GitHub profile.

+Check out [this post](https://jemma.dev/blog/find-github-email) for a little more background on the gem.

 ## ⏬ Installation

     $ gem install find_github_email